From the Dean: A Year of Opportunity

 Though we are just beginning the second half of our year, I know it will pass quickly.
 In the meantime, stay safe and enjoy the start of 2023.

-This letter appeared in the January 2023 issue of the Biome Newsletter.
+- This message appeared in the January 2023 edition of Biome, the CBS newsletter.